Skip to content

 However, if you prefer to do most of your hiking/walking on flat ground, your options are somewhat limited.

-For those who prefer not to deal with inclines, both the Harbor Trail and Magens Bay are great options.
+For those who prefer not to deal with inclines, both the Harbor Trail and Magens Bay Trail are great options.
 Both of these locations feature paved areas, so if you’re just looking for somewhere to go for a leisurely stroll or run, these are the places to do it.

 Important note: